 One Wall Street strategist who appears to have thrown in the towel on the entire rising wages debate is none other than BofA's chief economist, Ethan Harris, who in a note released on Friday fires the proverbial shot across the David Rosenberg bow regarding rising wage pressures: "Don't hold your breath."

-Overview of the price action in the foreign exchange market.
+Some thoughts about the price action, or lack thereof, in the foreign exchange market.

 Another day where the taken for granted overnight futures levitation is missing (despite a rather rampy USDJPY), indicates that algos are likely waiting for guidance from today's NFP data (buy if beat, buy more if miss) before committing monopoly money.
 The consensus for today's NFP is 218K, (up from 192K), although as Goldman notes the whisper number is as high as 240K.
 As DB says, the honest truth is that markets are in one giant holding pattern at the moment with volatility and conviction low.
 One evidence of this is the AAII weekly sentiment indicator which shows the % bullish, bearish or neutral on the US stock market for the next six months.
 This week the neutral indicator (40.78) is at its highest level for 9 years.
 No wonder volumes and volatility are low if investors are lacking a directional bias.
 Yesterday’s reaction to the ISM manufacturing was interesting.
 Though the headline number came in firmer than expected (54.9 vs 54.3 expected) and more than 1pt higher than last month’s reading of 53.7, the UST and equity reaction suggested that the data had actually surprised to the downside.